- Other Participants: Ľubomíra Gállová, Lenka Kadrmasová, Branislav Blažek, Tomáš Herle, David Macháček

-From the architect.
+Text description provided by the architects.
 A new office building with retail areas on the ground floor follows up the basic urbanistic concept of the Dejvice borough.
 The design of an eight-storied building also contained a landscape design of the nearby park.

 The Dejvice neighbourhood is renowned by its urbanistic concept developed at the beginning of the 1920s.
 Its architect Antonín Engel set down the rules for positioning buildings for a long time ahead, and they have still been followed aside from some minor exemptions.